bj-rutledge/LwC_LFO_FormFill/README.md

-# Living with Conviction Legal Financial Oblication Form filler.
+# Living with Conviction Legal Financial Obligation Form filler.
 ## At Living with Conviction, we help people.
 ## The end.
 ### #visualizeJustice